purple-dye/test-issues-and-pr-templates/CONTRIBUTING.md

 `development` branch is the latest stable version.

 - Just checkout develop branch from `development`
-- All new features will be added into `development` branch as well as all bug-fix except security issues.
-In such way, we can motivate developers to update to the latest stable version.
+- All new features will be added to the `development` branch as well as all bug-fix except security issues.
+In such a way, we can motivate developers to update to the latest stable version.